rshin7/archive-reddit-user/README.md

 2. Follow the setup wizard to create a `config.ini` file.
 3. Run the command: `archive-reddit-user` in your Terminal.

+For a more detailed guide checkout this blog post.

 ## Arguments
-* `--user`: specify a specific user to archive their comments.
+* `--user <reddit_user>`: specify a specific user to archive their comments, no /u/ required.
-* `--limit`: returns your rate usage (does use one call).

-## Coming Soon
-* Testing
+    * `archive-reddit-user --user testusername`
-* `--nuke`: edit the comment and delete them.
-* `--publish`: Create a page you can upload anywhere that provides a nice front-end to navigate through the JSON-ified comments, with search!
+* `--html <directory>`: create a page you can upload anywhere and evne run locally to look through comments.
+    * `archive-reddit-user --html testusername-comments`
+* `--usage`: returns your rate usage (does use one call).

 ## Is this safe?